JustHelixia/mkdocs/docs/beszel.md

 ## Adding your servers to Beszel server
 It is a very simple process by installing the very small Beszel agent on your target server(s).
-In my opinion is to install Beszel agent via SSH, because I have troubles on some servers by doing this in Proxmox.
+I used SSH to install Beszel agent on my server(s), because I have trouble on some servers by doing this in Proxmox.

 ### Beszel web interface
 1. Navigate to your Bezsel installation
 2. Click on **Add System** in the right corner
 3. Insert the name of the system in the **Name**
 4. Add the Host / IP in the **Host / IP** field
-5. If needed the port change the port if the noted port is already in use or if you want to use another
+5. When needed change the port if the noted port is already in use or if you want to use another

 ### Target system
 For these steps you need to install Docker and Docker Compose.